 Could this simple tweak really have been at the heart of how Saddleback jumped to over 8400 groups?
 According to Steve Gladen, "there were many reasons, but starting groups organically was a huge part."

 If you've been along for very much of this journey, you know that I've always suggested lowering the bar even lower on the last weekend or two before the launch of the campaign.
 It's always made perfect sense to broaden the definition of who could host a group at the last minute.
 That's what I was talking about in Add 5 to 10% More Hosts with This Jedi Move and Mass Hysteria at the Grab-and-Go Table.

 The Key Idea: Go Organic from the Opening Bell!

-Based on Saddleback’s experience, I’m suggesting you adopt the language of “grab two friends and your group is ready to go.”
+Based on Saddleback's experiment and experience, I'm recommending you adopt the more organic approach and the language of "grab two friends and your group is ready to go."

 You still need to follow the 10 Simple Steps that Lead to a Great Church-Wide Campaign.
 This is not a pass that eliminates planning or praying.
 But clearly, it is a different game when your campaign has the potential to enlist a wave of people who have two friends!

 What do you think?
 Have a question?
 Want to argue?
 You can click here to jump into the conversation.